phac-nml/irida-staramr-results/README.md

 $ python --version
 ```

-The following instructions describe how to install and execute Irida StarAMR Results from GitHub.
+The following instructions describe how to install and execute IRIDA StarAMR Results from GitHub.

 1. __Clone the repository:__
    ```